Email Address Munger/Email Address Encoder

 Instructions:

-• If you want to display an image email link, click on the "Image Link" button to the left, and enter your email address and image URL.
+If you want to display an image email link, click on the "Image Link" button to the left, and enter your email address and image URL.

-1. Check the "Add descriptive comment tag" box if you would like to add an invisible comment tag to your link.
+2. Check the "Add descriptive comment tag" box if you would like to add an invisible comment tag to your link.
+If you use the descriptive tags, you can modify them as you wish.
 We advise using these so that you can remember what a link says one year from now.

-4. If you want to add Advanced Options to the link like a cc:, bcc:, title, or pre-written body, read the Mailto Syntax Tutorial to work with the "Advanced Options" input box.
-Otherwise, leave it blank as it is an unnecessary step.
+5. If you want to add advanced options to the link like a cc:, bcc:, title, or pre-written body, you can fill them into the "Advanced Options" box.
+Otherwise, leave the box as is or leave it blank because it is an unnecessary step.
+If you want to know how the mailto syntax in the advanced options works, read the Mailto Syntax Tutorial.

-6. Click on the button to munge your link, and follow the instructions above the two text boxes.
+8. Click on the button to munge your link, and follow the instructions above the two text boxes.

 1and1.com